zhullyb/monyhar/monyhar/docs/clang_sheriffing.md

 1. File a crbug documenting the crash.
 Include the range, and any other bots displaying the same symptoms.
-1. All clang crashes on the Chromium bots are automatically uploaded to Cloud Storage.
+1. All clang crashes on the Monyhar bots are automatically uploaded to Cloud Storage.
 On the failing build, click the "stdout" link of the "process clang crashes" step right after the red compile step.
 It will print something like